 TBEX Cancun ran from Thursday evening to Saturday night.
 I arrived on the Wednesday afternoon and enjoyed drinks courtesy of Travel Massive that evening in a little restaurant in Cancun’s hotel zone.
 This small gathering was a great way to meet some people initially including Erika from Travel Massive, David from Travel Blog Success and Carmen of Carmen’s Travel Tips.

 Thursday was fairly quiet until the early evening when we were bussed out to the opening event at Xcaret, an “eco-archaeological park”.
 Xcaret was one of the conference sponsors and we were hosted for a dinner and cultural show.
-There are some great blog posts detailing the evening including this one by The Girl and Globe.

 Post-show there was a quick networking margarita (I would have preferred much longer here than time allowed) where I finally got to meet the fantastic Tara Cannon, from Pint Size Pilot who had previously written an excellent (and very popular) guest post for globetotting on her family adventure to Panama.